Chichibu, Saitama

 Chichibu (秩父市, Chichibu-shi) is a city located in Saitama Prefecture, Japan.
 As of 1 January 2021, the city had an estimated population of 61,159 in 26,380 households and a population density of 110 PD/km2.
 The total area of the city is 577.83 km2.

 Geography

 Chichibu is in the westernmost part of Saitama.
 Unlike other parts of the prefecture, it is largely mountainous and the population is concentrated in river terraces along the Arakawa River.
 It is Saitama's largest municipality in terms of surface area and shares borders with Tokyo, Yamanashi, Nagano and Gunma Prefectures.
-A large portion of the city belongs to Chichibu-Tama-Kai National Park.
+A large portion of the city belongs to Chichibu Tama Kai National Park.

-Because the region is not suitable for growing rice, many people have traditionally depended on sericulture farming.
+Because the region is not suitable for growing rice, many people have traditionally depended on sericulture (silk farming).
 Limestone from Mount Bukō, which rises south of the city center, is another major source of income for the region.
-The city is shifting its focus toward sightseeing, taking advantages of its rich natural environment and relative closeness to the Tokyo metropolitan area.
+The city is shifting its focus toward sightseeing, taking advantage of its rich natural environment and relative closeness to the Tokyo metropolitan area.
 The city is also famous for its brewing industry.